open-ce/open-ce-builder/README.md

 #### Running Packages

 These packages will work on Power9 or Power10, but not on Power8.
-At runtime, system GCC10 (gcc-toolset-10) needs to be present on the system.
-This applies to both Power9 and Power10 systems.

 ### Building within a container